sweattep/ancient_quotes/README.md

 >Strengthen your drooping arms, and steady your tottering knees.
 Say to the fainthearted, "Be strong and unafraid!
 Here is your God; he will come with vengeance; with God's retribution he will come and save you."

 >Death and life are in the power of the tongue, and he that loves it will eat from its fruit.

+>Because a man walks in an image and he fades away like a vapor; he lays down treasures and does not know for whom he gathered them.